The decorative elements since the baroque to the victorian era.

 Origins and development

-Created by architects Percier and Fontaine, owns an essential but also striking look, with decorative elements inspired by ancient Rome and Egypt used to show the victories of Napoleon.
+Created by architects Percier and Fontaine, it has an essential but impactful appearance, and has elements inspired by ancient Rome and Egypt to enhance Napoleon’s victories.

 Features

-The last period of neoclassical, owns strictly classical rectilinear forms, with military symbols of the ancient Rome.
-The inlay was reduced to enhance the grain of the wood (use of mahogany) and the decoration is often applied and consists of gilded bronze.
+Final period of the neoclassical, it presents rigorously classical rectilinear shapes, and military symbols of ancient Rome.
+The inlay is reduced to enhance the grain of the wood (use of mahogany) and the decoration is often applied and consists of gilded bronze.

 Symbols

-Acanthus, guilloche, animal masks, monopodia, dolphins, palmettes, winged lions, eagles. egyptian symbols. emblems of Napoleon (bees and the letter N), swans (emblem of Giuseppina).
+Acanthus leaves, arabesque, animal masks, uprights, dolphins, palmettes, winged lions, eagles; Egyptian symbols; Napoleon’s emblems (bees and letter N), swans (Giuseppina’s emblem).

 Percier and Fontaine, Jacob-Desmalter, P. P. Thomire.